 If you are here from Turkey on a day trip, your boat will soon be taking you back to Kaş.

 Or, you can wait for the ferry to Rhodes and other Greek islands to come and pick you up.
+Just watching the ferry being manoeuvred into the harbour is a marvel!

 Your other alternative is to make the most of Kastellorizo’s proximity to Kaş and go off to explore Turkey.